microsoft/mcp-gateway/README.md

    ```

 ### 8. Test the API - MCP Server Access
 - After deploying the MCP server, use a client like [VS Code](https://code.visualstudio.com/) to test the connection.
-Refer to the guide: [Use MCP servers in VS Code (Preview)](https://code.visualstudio.com/docs/copilot/chat/mcp-servers).
+Refer to the guide: [Use MCP servers in VS Code](https://code.visualstudio.com/docs/copilot/chat/mcp-servers).
   > **Note:** Ensure VSCode is up to date to access the latest MCP features.

   - To connect to the deployed `mcp-example` server, use: